Defending Petit Theft Charges in Stuart FL

 Why Choose a Stuart Criminal Defense Lawyer?

 I have experience as a Martin County criminal defense attorney defending clients charged with petit theft.
-Further, I was raised in Stuart, Florida, and I have practiced law here for many years, first as a prosecutor then as a criminal defense attorney.
+Further, I was raised in Stuart, Florida, and I have practiced law here for many years, first as a prosecutor, then as a criminal defense attorney.
 This gives me both a deep understanding of the local court system and a strong commitment to protecting the people of my community.
 I take the time to get to know our clients personally and to craft a defense strategy tailored to their circumstances.
 It is very common for me to speak with my clients on my cellular both day and night.

 For many first-time offenders, alternatives to conviction may be available, such as diversion programs or negotiated resolutions that avoid a permanent criminal record.
-My goal as a Stuart FL criminal lawyer is always to fight for the best possible outcome, whether that means dismissal, reduced charges, or alternative sentencing.
+My goal as a Stuart, FL, criminal lawyer is always to fight for the best possible outcome, whether that means dismissal, reduced charges, or alternative sentencing.

 Van Riper and Nies Attorneys